 Antwerp is another historic city that many say far outstrips Brussels for most tourists who’ve visited both.
 The world’s diamond industry is based in the city, but it also has a much higher ratio of gorgeous old architecture and attractions to office blocks than Brussels as well.

-The perfectly preserved medieval city of Bruges is often jammed with tourists, but it's worth a day trip, or even better, an overnight trip if you have the time.
+The perfectly preserved medieval city of Bruges is often jammed with tourists, but it’s worth a day trip, or even better, an overnight trip if you have the time.
+There’s a campground just out of town that has cabins too.
+Check out the wrought iron dragons that support the park benches in the circular green space just outside the medieval wall.

 Flying to Belgium usually means flying to Brussels.
-The large airport there has incoming flights from all over the world, but better deals can often be found by flying into Amsterdam's Schiphol Airport (code: AMS) which is only a couple hours away by train.
+The large airport there has incoming flights from all over the world, but better deals can often be found by flying into Amsterdam’s Schiphol Airport (code: AMS) which is only a couple hours away by train.
 You can also search the international airfares engine for flights to other cities in the country.
+Belgium is a great country to rent bicycles in and follow the paths between towns, seeing the countryside at a slower pace.

 Where to stay